-- Rules are implemented first by federal banking agencies and then by the FTC. - After the passage of the Consumer Financial Protection Act, the bulk of this rulemaking authority was transferred to the CFPB. - FTC, CFPB, and banking agencies have each published a Furnisher Rule, which are identical in substance. - FTC has issued several informal opinion letters and guidance. - CFPB has issued several bulletins on credit reporting.
+- Rules are implemented first by federal banking agencies and then by the FTC. - After the passage of the Consumer Financial Protection Act, the bulk of this rulemaking authority was transferred to the CFPB. - FTC, CFPB, and banking agencies have each published Furnisher Rules, which are identical in substance. - FTC has issued several informal opinion letters and guidance. - CFPB has issued several Bulletins on credit reporting.